grciuta/instant-crud/README.md

 ## Requirements

+**!IMPORTANT!**

+Before star using this tool - please copy files from `../node_modules/src/base/repositories` into predefined directory, where your generated repositories will exist.
+Or do this after first migration.

 To successfull use this package you should create 2 config-like JSON files:

 * **Definitions config** file, to define all data instances: